Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-A naive analysis of the Kohn-Sham eigenstates is problematic because localization is not an intrinsic property of the DFT Kohn-Sham eigenstate \cite{boys_construction_1960,lehtola_unitary_2013}.
-In fact, any linear combination of degenerate eigenfunctions is also a solution to the Kohn-Sham equations, and in many systems the these linear combinations will be more delocalized relative than what experiment and chemical intuition would suggest, especially when the eigenstate spectrum is particularly dense \cite{truhlar_are_2012}.
-Confronted with this problem, we can utilize orbital localization methods, such as Foster-Boys \cite{foster_canonical_1960} and Pipek-Mizey \cite{pipek_fast_1989}, to perform unitary transformations on a selected subset of molecular orbitals to maximize their localization.
-In fact, applying Pipek-Mizey localization to the band edges of our QDs reveals that many states with intermediate delocalization reduce to linear combinations of a dense set of clearly localized trap states, as exampled in Figure 2e.
+A naive analysis of the PR is problematic because localization is not an intrinsic property of DFT Kohn-Sham eigenstates \cite{boys_construction_1960,lehtola_unitary_2013}.
+In fact, any linear combination of degenerate eigenfunctions is also a solution to the Kohn-Sham equations, and in many systems these linear combinations will be more delocalized than what experiment and chemical intuition would suggest, especially when the eigenstate spectrum is particularly dense \cite{truhlar_are_2012}.
+Confronted with this problem, we can utilize orbital localization methods, such as Foster-Boys \cite{foster_canonical_1960} or Pipek-Mizey \cite{pipek_fast_1989}, to perform unitary transformations on a selected subset of molecular orbitals to maximize their localization.
+We find applying Pipek-Mizey localization to the band edges of our QDs reveals that many states with intermediate delocalization reduce to linear combinations of clearly localized trap states (Figure 2e).
 Combined with the observation that “true” bulk states fail to localize into clear surface states, orbital localization gives us a powerful tool to test for the location of the VBM and CBM.
-Our procedure is described in detail in the Supporting Information, Section II.III.
-For example, the VBM is chosen to be the highest energy delocalized occupied state without a disproportionate contribution from under-coordinated P, and all occupied states above it in energy should be localizable into clearly surface-bound trap states.
-All such higher energy states are then taken to be hole trap states, with trap depth equal to the difference between their energy and the energy of the VBM.
-An analagous definition identifies the CBM and associated electron traps.
+Our procedure is described in detail in the Supporting Information (II.III) alongside data highlighting the consistency of our predictions between related structures.
+As an example, the VBM is chosen to be the highest energy delocalized occupied state without a disproportionate contribution from under-coordinated P, and all occupied states above it in energy should be localizable into clearly surface-bound trap states.
+All such higher energy states are then taken to be hole traps, with trap depth equal to the difference between their energy and the energy of the VBM.
+An analogous definition identifies the CBM and associated electron traps.